|Volume Forty-NIne—Article 2||Volume 49 | Home|

 6. Any teaching which declares that repentant sinners must be sanctified or regenerated before they can be justified is a serious departure from the word of God.

-7. Teaching that justification before God is obtained by following the example of Christ's holy life rather that by faith alone in His substitutionary, perfectly sinless life and atoning death on Calvary is a serious departure from the word of God.
+7. Teaching that the justification of repentant sinners before God is obtained by following the example of Christ's holy life rather that by faith alone in His substitutionary, perfectly sinless life and atoning death on Calvary is a serious departure from the word of God.

-8. Teaching that the sanctifying regenerating work of the Holy Spirit in the heart of the believer is at all meritorious and contributes in any way to our justification before God is a serious departure from the word of God.
+8. Teaching that the sanctifying regenerating work of the Holy Spirit in the heart of the believer is meritorious and contributes to our justification before God is a serious departure from the word of God.

 9. Teaching that any person is ever justified before God by obeying the Ten Commandments is a serious departure from the word of God.